 - The Independent Work may have either a Humanities or Social Science methodological orientation.

 - The Independent Work must draw substantially on original language sources.
 Students are encouraged to consult material in Chinese, Japanese, or Korean that furnishes perspectives, information, and insights not readily available through English-language research.
 These sources should be central and meaningful and not simply peripheral to the project.

 - The Independent Work should aim at producing new knowledge and generating creative ideas through careful research and reflection.

-A student must find an advisor who will supervise the progress of the Independent Work and assess whether it fulfils the requirements outlined above.
+A student must find an advisor who will supervise the progress of the Independent Work and assess whether it fulfills the requirements outlined above.
 Students should consult the EAS Director of Undergraduate Studies about any difficulties in finding and working with an advisor.
-If the Independent Work is deemed acceptable, the advisor will complete the certificate form which the student is responsible for submitting to the EAS Undergraduate Administrator in Jones 211 at least one week before Dean's Date in the spring.
+If the Independent Work is deemed acceptable, the advisor will complete the independent work form which the student is responsible for submitting to the EAS Undergraduate Administrator in Jones 211 at least one week before Dean's Date in the spring of their senior year.

 Students who have met all the requirements of the program will receive upon graduation with their diploma, a certificate of proficiency in the language and culture of their specialization.